threefoldtech/zos/docs/kubernetes/README.md

 Reservation 2587-1 marked as to be deleted
 ```

-## Workload deploiement
+## Workload deployment

 ### Wordpress example

-We will launch a wordpress deploiement connected to a mysql database.
+We will launch a wordpress deployment connected to a mysql database.
-Let's first create the mysql deploiement including a service, a sceret for the DB password and a persistant volume.
+Let's first create the mysql deployment including a service, a sceret for the DB password and a persistant volume.
 By default with k3s persistant volume storage class is [local-path](https://rancher.com/docs/k3s/latest/en/storage/)

 ```
 $ cd ressources/wordpress